 The design of the button used on United States Navy uniforms is comprised of an American bald eagle, its wings spread and talons clutching a Luce-type anchor.
-It is gold in color for Chief Petty Officers, warrant and commissioned officers, and, when I served in the Navy, silver on enlisted uniforms.
+It is gold in color for Chief Petty Officers, warrant and commissioned officers, and, when I initially served in the Navy, silver on enlisted uniforms.

 During World War II the Secretary of the Navy signed, on behalf of the President, a commission appointing my father as Ensign, U.S. Naval Reserve.
 This was due to my father’s graduation from the United States Merchant Marine Academy and having earned a license as a deck officer in the United States Maritime Service.
 The gold buttons on Dad’s USMS uniform were bestowed with a fouled anchor with a star to the left and right, and all elements were surrounded by a rope.
 Although a Naval reservist, he did not wear the Navy uniform for he served in combat as a Third Mate and quickly upgraded his license to Chief Mate, making him junior only to the ship’s Master.